Never Stop (EP): Composition

-Songs
+Tracks

 The album opens with "Lonely Roads", a song featuring West's daughter, North West, and Chicago singer Jaas.
 The next track, "Kim", is a tribute to King Combs's late mother, Kim Porter.
 "People Like Me" features a verse from West, who leans into a "villain" persona, emphasized by a sample from the 1983 film Scarface heard in the track.
 King Combs's verse defends his father, saying that "[my] father's a hustler, it's not my fault your dad's poor."
 The fourth track, "Diddy Free", advocates for Sean Combs's freedom, with the chorus repeating "niggas ain't going to sleep 'til we see Diddy free."
-King Combs's verse criticizes how the mainstream media views him and his family, rapping: "Like damn, why the fuck I'm in these tabloids? / If it ain't me, it's my pops or my bitch."
+King Combs's verse criticizes how the mainstream media views him and his family, rapping, "Like damn, why the fuck I'm in these tabloids? / If it ain't me, it's my pops or my bitch."

 Promotion and release

 The song "Lonely Roads", originally titled "Lonely Roads Still Go to Sunshine", was released as a promotional single on March 15, 2025, on Twitter.
 It received negative attention from media outlets, as Sean Combs originally featured on the song alongside North, which was seen as dangerous due to the multiple sexual misconduct allegations Sean Combs is accused of.
 West wanted his daughter to meet Combs, and briefly feuded with ex-wife Kim Kardashian after she attempted to block the song's release on streaming services.
 Despite this, Never Stop, including "Lonely Roads", released onto Tidal, Apple Music, and YouTube Music on June 27, 2025.
-The prior night, West tweeted that a King Combs album executively produced by him was scheduled to drop at midnight.
-"Repeat Me" was later released as the album's second single on August 22.
+The prior night, West tweeted that a King Combs project executively produced by him was scheduled to drop at midnight.
+"Repeat Me" was later released as a single on August 22.
 A music video for "Lonely Roads", featuring cameos from King Combs's siblings, was uploaded to his YouTube channel on September 18.

 The album's cover art is a photograph of Sean Combs's former Bad Boy Worldwide headquarters, located in New York City.
 The original photo was taken on May 25, 2020, while the building was going through renovations.
 A homeless person can be seen lying on a mattress near the building.

+Reception

+Music journalist Quincy Dominic gave Never Stop a positive review on his website RatingsGameMusic, describing it as a rushed but bold statement, highlighting the production and its standout tracks.
+Alexander Cole of HotNewHipHop noted that "fans may find this endeavor from Ye to be a bit distasteful," emphasizing the EP's controversial themes regarding Sean Combs.